Wermat159/Password-Creator/README.md

 `python Password-Generator.py`

 ## TODO
-- [] Add feature to generate password with "default" values
+- [ ] Add feature to generate password with "default" values
+- [ ] Add feature to generate multiple passwords at once
-- [] Add feature to make easily memorizable and readable passwords
+- [ ] Add feature to make easily memorizable and readable passwords